I'm being cared for by: Ohio Alleycat Resource & Spay/Neuter Clinic

 Breed: Domestic Shorthair

-already spayed, housetrained, up to date with shots, good with kids, and good with cats.
+already spayed, housetrained, up to date with shots, and good with cats.

 Interested in adopting?
 Questions about this cat?
 Please complete our adoption form at www.ohioalleycat.org/adoption-form.
 We will contact you to discuss the adoption process and answer your questions.
 The adoption fee for this cat is $50, which helps pay for their medical and daily care expenses.
 A second cat can be adopted at the same time for no extra cost (2 cats for $50).
 Note: Part of the adoption process is a face-to-face meeting.